mesacarlos/WebConsole/README.md

 * Command history: Use up/down arrow keys to browse the command history, like in the real console.
 * Colors supported, for both Windows and Linux hosts.
 (Colors are represented different in each platform).
 * Real-time connected players, machine CPU and server RAM usage information.
-* Capable of keep connected to more than one server to keep retrieving console log in the background for them.
+* Capable of keeping active connections to more than one server to keep retrieving console log in the background for them all.
 * English, Spanish, Russian (thanks to Stashenko), Portuguese (thanks to AlexandreMuassab and Connect500BR) and Chinese (thanks to Neubulae and OPhantomO) supported.
 * Free, updated regularly, and many more!